 Sitting at a cool 580m above sea level (practically alpine by Melbourne standards), Cloudehill is right at the top of the Dandenongs, where the air is cool and the soil is all volcanic loam.
 Perfect for growing pretty much anything, but especially deciduous European trees.

-Wander down the Gallery Walk, just east of the entrance, or through the Cool Borders further south—that’s where you’ll find the best autumn foliage.
+Wander down the Gallery Walk, just east of the entrance, or through the Cool Borders further south—that’s where you’ll find some of the best autumn leaves in Victoria.
 The gardens are open 7-day from 9am – 5pm and admission is $10.
 Stretch the legs, then head into Olinda for antiques and scones (or stay put and go full Devonshire in the Cloudehill restaurant).
 It doesn’t get more Dandenongs than that.

 Maroondah Reservoir Park

 In winter the rains fall and waters gush over the big river spillway.
 In spring the azaleas and rhododendrons (try spelling that one without Google) are in full bloom.
-And in autumn most of the park breaks out in a crazy tapestry of red and amber foliage.
+And in autumn most of the park breaks out in a crazy tapestry of red and amber foliage, a spectacle of some the best Autumn leaves in just out of Melbourne.
 Pro tip: Get your iPhone camera ready for the Rose Stairway.
 It’s an absolute stunner.

 Walhalla Goldfields Railway